French Indian rupee

 The roupie or rupee was the currency of French India.
-It was equal to the Indian rupee issued by the British and then Indian governments.
+It was equal to the Indian rupee issued by the Indian government.
 One rupee was worth 2.40 francs-or.
 Until 1871 it was issued as coins with the roupie divided into 8 fanons, each of 3 doudous or 20 cash.
 From 1891, banknotes were issued by the Banque de l'Indochine, which circulated alongside coins issued by British India.